AmishaMurarka/Facebook-Comment-Volume-Prediction/README.md

 ## Problem Statement

 Data in the social networking services is increasing day by day.
 So, there is heavy requirement to study the highly dynamic behavior of the users towards these services.
-This work is a preliminary work to study and model the user activity patterns.
-We had targeted the most active social networking service ‘Facebook’ importantly the ‘Facebook Pages’ for analysis.
-The task here is to estimate the comment count that a post is expected to receive in next few hours.
+The task here is to estimate the comment count that a post is expected to receive in next few(H) hours.
+Data has been scraped from one of the most popular social networking sites - Facebook.

 ## Dataset Source Link